 There are no car crash cases more tragic and heartbreaking for us as auto accident lawyers than the ones that involve infants and children.
 Children are the “most precious cargo” in our car, which is why every parent should know the proper ways to use a child car seat — and where to go for a child car seat inspection and safety check by a certified technician.
 By doing so, you’re taking a crucial step to ensure your children’s safety.

-The National Highway Traffic Safety Administration reports that an estimated 46% of car and booster seats are misused in a way that could reduce their effectiveness.
+The National Highway Traffic Safety Administration (NHTSA) reports that an estimated 46% of car and booster seats are misused in a way that could reduce their effectiveness.
 So, to help protect children in car accidents and to prevent injuries due to improperly installed car seats, we encourage all parents to get a car seat inspection and safety check done by a child passenger safety technician.

 Where can I go to get my car seat installed?